nucleon-enterprises/billie-api/README.md

   <a href="">Support</a>
 </h3>

-  Billie is a virtual assistant integrated with an artificial intelligence, designed to be responsible for all automation systems of all products and services distributed by all Atom companies.
+  Billie is a virtual assistant integrated with an artificial intelligence, designed to be responsible for all automation systems of all products and services distributed by all Nucleon companies.

 ## 📋 Requirements